Galser/ptfe-demo-validcert/README.md

     E.g. our fresh PTFE installation with valid SSL certificate works as expected.
     On the screenshot below you can see the state both in WebUI (at the left) and CLI (at the right side) :
     ![TF apply](screenshots/ptfe_apply_remoet_web_and_cli.png)
-- Now you can destroy the virtual machine and free up resources by executing :
+- After experimenting you can destroy the virtual machine and free up resources by executing :
     ```zsh
     $ vagrant destroy
         default: Are you sure you want to destroy the 'default' VM? [y/N] y